Drupal to WordPress Migration: Tips for Preserving Content Integrity and SEO

 Enterprises can see the broader picture of their site’s architecture which makes it easier to visualize and plan the Drupal to WordPress migration process.
 Moreover, teams can also determine how to replicate the same or even prove it on their new WordPress website.

 It is also crucial to list the integrations with third-party services and plugins, especially if they are a part of the content management workflow.
+Auditing Drupal modules is essential for understanding the Drupal setup and planning for equivalent functionality in WordPress.
 The migration specialists can think about the corresponding WordPress plugins ahead of time to streamline the transition further.

 Furthermore, companies need to document the hierarchies and user roles.
 This ensures the content relationships remain intact on the new site and the team members have the relevant permissions.
 It can play a key role in minimizing operational disruptions after migration.